bmi-forum/bmi-openmi/README.md

 ## Status

-In developement/progress.
+In development/progress.

 ## Set up

-1. Download and start the Restful BMI server using instrctions from here: https://opensource.ncsa.illinois.edu/bitbucket/projects/ECGS/repos/bmi-flask/browse
+1. Download and start the Restful BMI server using instructions from here: https://opensource.ncsa.illinois.edu/bitbucket/projects/ECGS/repos/bmi-flask/browse

 2. Download/clone/fork this repository.
 Open the solution in Visual Studio and run the unit tests.